ashinkarov/cnn-futhark/paper/log.md

 > Section 3.2
 > ...

   While I attempted to do some suggested inlining, the overall result did look uglier (in my opinion) and took more space.
 Therefore, I left the structure, but I tried to clarify all the concerns raised in the reviews.

+* Introduced a proof that backslide is a section of slide, resolving:

+> (A)
+> l258: Equations relating slide and backslide?